Estimated reading time: 2 mins

 Most of us will have experienced outstanding customer service, as well as moments we’d rather forget.
 The first time you come into contact with a brand representative or an employee of a business can shape the way you perceive that company for years to come.
 If you walk into a store, you’re greeted with a warm smile and the assistant asks politely if they can help, you’ll be much more likely to shop there again than you would if you were ignored or the assistant was rude.
 Customer service makes a difference in every sector, and it should be a priority for every employer.
 Staff training and providing detailed guidelines can help to ensure every employee understands what is expected of them.
 Even the simplest touches, like showing diners to their table or sending out personalised emails and treats if you run an online store, can set you apart from competitors.

 If you meet with clients, or your employees visit business clients or customers in their own homes, presentation is key.
 Employees should be dressed appropriately and any vehicles that are used for business purposes should be clean and well-maintained.

 Seven seconds can make or break you in business.
-In many cases, customers and clients won’t give you a second chance if you fail to impress them the first time around.
+In many cases, customers and clients won’t give you a second chance if you fail to impress them the first time around – which is often the case when it comes to commercial roof repair.
 To ensure you make a positive impression, spruce up the exterior of your premises and tend to any repair jobs swiftly, prioritise customer service and make sure your staff is well-presented.